BobbyRBruce/git-upstream-merge/README.md

 -h         : Display this help message explaining usage.

 Note: This tool only supports fast-forward merges.
-From upstream to local and from origin to local.
+From upstream to local and from local to origin.
 ```

 ### Working on a feature branch